-If you’re looking for a beautiful day trip from Paris, head to Giverny!
-This charming village is home to the famous Claude Monet’s Gardens, which are definitely worth exploring.
+This charming village is home to the famous Claude Monet’s Garden, which is definitely worth exploring.

-Visiting Monet’s Gardens in Giverny
+Visiting Monet’s Garden in Giverny

 When Monet and his family settled in Giverny in 1883, he began working the land procuring flowers and fruit trees in elaborate displays of beauty.